-By providing information to your customers online, you can save a vast amount of valuable time that you would otherwise spend communicating to your prospects.
+By providing information to your customers online, you can save a vast amount of valuable time that you would otherwise spend communicating with your prospects.

-Talking to customers on the phone, in messenger or emails, face-to-face at meetings, networking events or trade shows, it all takes time.
-Creating flyers, brochures and other promotional material takes time – time to plan, research, communicate to your designer, printer and so on.
+Talking to customers on the phone, in messenger or emails, face-to-face at meetings, networking events, or trade shows, it all takes time.
+Creating flyers, brochures, and other promotional material take time – time to plan, research, communicate to your designer, printer, and so on.
 Not to mention the time needed to distribute your marketing material.

 With a website, you can save time by providing information about your products and services in various online formats—graphics, videos, ebooks, flip books— or as text right on the page—no distribution required.
 Once your website is up and running, it is available to your customers indefinitely, saving you time having to communicate the same message over and over again to different people.